 Dan North discusses the need to embrace uncertainty of scope, technology, effort and structure, expecting the unexpectable and anticipating ignorance.

-Robert N. Charette takes a look at basic Lean values through the enterprise risk management perspective.
-He talks about the need to challenge assumptions which leads to discovery and innovation, about the relationship between risk and profit in Lean, and about the need to master risk management to help the organization thrive in various conditions.
+Robert N. Charette talks about challenging assumptions which leads to discovery and innovation, the relationship between risk and profit in Lean, and about the need to master risk management.

 This session introduces Real Options and shows how it can help in running your project.
-Real Options is a decision-making process based on Financial Option Theory and Applied Psychology that can be used to manage risk.
-Applying Real Options to software development explains why many of the Agile practices are so successful.
+Real Options is a decision-making process that can be used to manage risk.